 John Hane is a partner in the law firm’s Communications practice and is located in the Washington, DC office.
 He concentrates on transactions, spectrum licensing and special projects in electronic media, satellite and wireless communications.
-He writes and speaks often on broadcast, spectrum and technology issues, and is frequently quoted in communications and technology industry trade press on matters ranging from spectrum auctions to over-the-top (OTT) video and other emerging video distribution platforms.
+He writes and speaks often on television, spectrum and technology issues, and is frequently quoted in communications and technology industry trade press on matters ranging from spectrum auctions to over-the-top (OTT) video and other emerging video distribution platforms.
 Mr. Hane has been quoted in The Wall Street Journal, the Los Angeles Times, The Washington Post, and other leading newspapers, has appeared on all major business news networks, and advises investors and analysts on media, copyright and spectrum policy.

 Mr. Hane has developed a unique portfolio of experience in the law, business and technology of media distribution and satellite communications.
 As NBC's Washington Counsel in the 1990s he played key roles in NBC's successful efforts to eliminate outdated FCC regulations and enable the transition to digital television.